All Souls' Hospital: Hospital

 On December 18, 1891, the All-Soul's Hospital opened, operating out of the historic tavern.
 Paul Revere, great-grandson of American revolutionary figure Paul Revere, was the founding chairman and president of the All Souls' Hospital Association.
 The Association was headquartered at Morristown with branches throughout various parishes, each of which was represented on the Board of Management.

 According to Caroline Foster and Barbara Hoskins, "The ballroom was transformed into the chapel while the dining room was the hospital ward."

 On January 4, 1892, a constitution and set of by-laws were discussed in a general meeting in Bayley Hall, Morristown.

 In 1910, the late Augustus Lefebvre Revere (brother of hospital founder Paul Revere) gave the All Souls' Hospital in Morristown $10,000 as the Paul Revere Memorial Fund, to be used for the erection of a new building.
 8 years later, the original Arnold's Tavern building burned down in a fire.
 Using A. L. Revere's donation, the hospital was rebuilt across the street, on the west side of Mt.
 Kemble Avenue, which connects to Route 202.

 All Souls' was set to close because of financial difficulties in the late 1960s.
 In 1973, it became Community Medical Center.
 In 1977, the center became bankrupt and was purchased by the then new and larger Morristown Memorial Hospital, which is now the Morristown Medical Center.

-The hospital was shut down in August of 2019.
+The hospital was shut down in August 2019.
 It was briefly reopened during the height of the COVID-19 pandemic.